tonioni/WinUAE/cputest/readme.txt

 - Generated exception and stack frame contents (if any)
 - Memory writes, including stack modifications (if any)
 - Loop mode for JIT testing. (generates <test instruction>, dbf dn,loop)
-- Supports 68000, 68020, 68030 (only difference between 020 and 030 seems to be data cache and MMU), 68040 and 68060.
-(I don't currently have real 68010)
+- Supports 68000, 68010, 68020, 68030 (only difference between 020 and 030 seems to be data cache and MMU), 68040 and 68060.

 Tests executed for each tested instruction:

-- Every CCR combination (32 tests)
+- Every CCR combination or optionally only all zeros, all ones CCR (32 or 2 tests)
 - Every FPU condition combination (4 bits) + 2 precision bits + 2 rounding bits (256 tests)
 - Every addressing mode, including optionally 68020+ addressing modes.
-- If instruction generated privilege violation exception, extra test round is run in supervisor mode (Total 64 tests).
+- If instruction generated privilege violation exception, extra test round is run in supervisor mode.
 - Optionally can do any combination of T0, T1, S and M -bit SR register extra test rounds.
 - Every opcode value is tested.
 Total number of tests per opcode depends on available addressing modes etc. It can be hundreds of thousands or even millions..